 This course will provide the student with knowledge of the equipment routinely used to produce radiographic images.
 It includes the discussion of various imaging modalities and recording media including fixed and portable radiographic equipment.
-It also includes discussion of the basic physical principles behind CT and MRI.
-Prerequisites: All previous technical courses
+It also includes discussion of the basic physical principles of computed tomography.
+Prerequisites: All previous technical courses.